-Written by Nicola Morelli, Aalborg University (Copenhagen)
+Written by Nicola Morelli, AAU DESIS Lab, Aalborg University, Denmark

 One day, about 25 years ago, in an office of the Submarine (a section of Politecnico di Milano, so called because its office were below the street level), professor Manzini started a conversation with the groups of researchers working with him – I was one of them – proposing some considerations about a study from the Dutch Government on the strategies for sustainability in medium terms, that means in the following 50 years (that means by 2040) (Jansen, 1994).

 The study was considering some key parameters of growth, welfare and population to come to the conclusion that we need to reduce the environmental impact in respect to 1990 by 90 to 95% by 2040.
 At that time, the effort that this reduction would imply was already considered too high to be solved just by technological innovation.
 At that time, it was already evident that a radical shift in the way we leave was needed, that means a big effort of social innovation, that could trigger deep societal changes.

 The conversation was triggered by Professor Manzini’s question: “are we thinking radically enough?”.
 At that time thinking radically meant proposing substantial changes in the developing model of Western countries, in the view that the primary responsibility of those countries was to propose a very resource-demanding model of living and behaving, that other countries were imitating, in their path towards development.

 If on one hand, designers have little control over the details of technological development, on the other hand they have the capability to figure out possible future ways of living and work out desirable solutions towards more sustainable developments.
 This is why some designers engaged in the debate about sustainability.